 A Cavitation is a residual pocket of infection.
-The most common reason for a cavitation is from the poor extraction of teeth.
+The most common reason for cavitation is the poor extraction of teeth.

-When a dentist extracts a tooth it essential that they also remove the periodontal ligament.
+When a dentist extracts a tooth, it is essential that they also remove the periodontal ligament.
 If this ligament is not removed, it will become a breeding ground for infection.

-Another reason for the development of a cavitation is where an infection from a root canal spreads to other areas in the jaw bone.
+Another reason for the development of cavitation is that an infection from a root canal spreads to other areas in the jaw bone.